The Manage Students section of e-asTTle has four main functions:

 o once the student has changed their password, ‘******’ displays to indicate the password has been changed.

-• Locked – tells you whether your student’s account has been locked.
+• Password Status – tells you the status of your student’s account.
+If the account is locked or the password has expired the status will display as “Please reset Password”.
 See Resetting Student Passwords to unlock an account.

 • Login Attempts – lists last ten times the student attempted to log into the student website